NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 ## Changelog

 **NOTE:** Version 1 is discontinued.
 I've set up version 2 ([2.0 branch](https://bitbucket.org/NoahStolk/devildaggerssurvivaleditor/src/e54995113d8d884188fd8967af3deb0f0e440be1?at=2.0)), but it is still a work in progress.
-Version 2 is basically a complete rewrite of the program, and will include plenty of new features.
+Version 2 is basically a complete rewrite of the program, and will include plenty of new features (eventually).

 **1.1.5.0 - November 3, 2018**